Image: Due Angeli (Two Angels)

 SLB: Is that an aspect of your soul, can you articulate it, a vibration?

-KW: I’m tuning into something that’s very damaged, very young, tender, thoughts she’d forgotten about; in terms of soul she is part of my damaged soul, still hurting – and has looked for love in all the wrong places because of the way she was treated.
+KW: I’m tuning into something that’s very damaged, very young, tender, thoughts she’d forgotten about; in terms of soul she is part of my damaged soul, still hurting – giving her attention and listening to her, standing up for myself and her, helps her to be mended.
 It is an aspect of myself that I’m healing, that I’m still having to work on.
 It’s part of my role as a shamanic teacher.
 It’s a path that I’m treading and I’m not asking anyone to go anywhere that I haven’t been.

 SLB: And it’s an aspect of the psyche, I suppose?
 Universal and archetypal?